CassieMcPeek/ECE281_Lab1/README.md

 # Waveform Analysis
 The simulated results in the testbench match the truth table above, so a circuit built from these specifications should work.

+# Circuit Analysis
+After creating the UCF file, the designed circuit was tested and worked for the 3 bit 2's compliment part of the lab.